vishnup85/databricks2026/sql/README.md

 ## Using the LLM layer

-1. Run scripts `01` through `07` to rebuild the deterministic tables and the prompt-ready inputs.
+1. Run scripts `01` through `08` to rebuild the deterministic tables, the prompt-ready inputs, and the append-only raw output table (`08` is `CREATE TABLE IF NOT EXISTS`, so it is a no-op after the first run but the table must exist before step 2).
 2. Batch the rows from `silver.facility_capability_llm_inputs` through your model of choice and append normalized results into `silver.facility_capability_llm_outputs_raw`.
 3. Run scripts `09` and `10` to refresh the parsed LLM signals and the final serving table.